 We tend to think of coinage as having just two sides – front and back.
 Or in the trade, it's referred to as the obverse and the reverse.

-But there's actually a third side – the edge – which serves as a metaphor for how we can approach problem-solving and the acquisition of knowledge in just about any situation.
+But there's a third side – the edge – which serves as a metaphor for how we can approach problem-solving and the acquisition of knowledge in just about any situation.

 When you view something from the edge, by definition you're able to see both sides.
-It forces your mind to open to the other person's outlook, and in the process helps broaden your own perspective.
+It forces your mind to open to the other person's outlook, and in the process helps broaden your perspective.
 Kiyosaki's other points can serve to clarify and strengthen your precious metals' beliefs:

 - Go “Big Picture” as much as possible.